 Hosted by Eyēʔ Sqȃ’lewen: The Centre for Indigenous Education & Community Connections | Camosun College | Victoria | British Columbia | Canada

-The 2017 S’TEṈISTOLW̱ Conference is a gathering for instructors/educators in Indigenous programs as well as leaders and allies in the field of Indigenous adult education.
-The goal is to build relationship and networks of reciprocity – to share, learn and exchange with each other.
+The S’TEṈISTOLW̱ 2020 Conference is a gathering for educators, administrators, helpers and staff in Indigenous programs as well as community leaders, scholars and allies in the field of Indigenous adult and post-secondary education.
+The goal is to build and strengthen relationship and networks of reciprocity – to share, learn and exchange with each other.

 We acknowledge our traditional hosts and honour their welcome and graciousness to the students who seek knowledge here.

-S’TEṈISTOLW̱ (pronounced Stuh-NEE-slow) is a SENĆOŦEN term referencing the concept of ‘moving forward.’
+S’TEṈISTOLW̱ is a SENĆOŦEN term referencing the concept of ‘moving forward.’

 About our logo

 The S’TEṈISTOLW̱ logo was designed by ɁUu-Kwa-Qum (James Swan).
 We gratefully acknowledge his ongoing generosity in allowing us to share and engage with his artwork.

 The logo may not be reproduced without permission.